PROJECT EXHIBIT (11/11/19)

 Select interchange structures will be enhanced with graphics to complement the local environment for all users of this key City gateway.
 Similarly, landscape features will help soften the relatively hard edges of the interchange and incorporate recycled water.

 The Union Pacific Railroad will benefit from new overhead ramps and improved at-grade crossings and safety signals at Veterans and Blomquist.

 Additional design details have better defined the permanent acquisitions and temporary construction easements required to build the project.
 These are being translated into appraisal maps which will be used by the City’s right of way support consultant to conduct formal property appraisals.
 Current highway and structure capital costs and refined property requirements will provide the basis for developing property acquisition and funding strategies.

 Strong Case for Funding

 The project improves trade by removing a traffic bottleneck that routinely delays Port and Seaport Boulevard area goods movement to and from Route 101.
-Also, the project improves the value and goods movement utility of the Union Pacific Railroad Redwood Harbor Industrial Lead with new overhead ramps and at-grade crossing improvements.
+Also, the project improves the utility of the Union Pacific Railroad Redwood Harbor Industrial Lead with new overhead ramps and at-grade crossing improvements.
 The project complements the Route 101 Managed Lanes Project by enhancing freeway connections and reducing congestion in line with the Route 101 Corridor Mobility Plan.